yixuan/rcpp-note/source/api/Vector_funs.rst

    template <typename T>

-.. cpp:function:: void push_back(const T& object, const std::string& name)
+.. cpp:function:: void push_front(const T& object, const std::string& name)

    Add a new element *object* with name *name* to the front of this vector.